okviz/okviz.github.io/_mydocs/calendar-pro/features/granularities.md

 <img src="images/granularity_day-group_months.png" width="1000" alt="Granularity in Calendar pro">

+> **NOTE**: The measures are taken with the granularity of the day.
+So, measures that are not additive (for example, the number of clients in a month) can present issues if you try to change the granularity.

 ## Managing granularity
 You can manage granularity using two different ways:
 - Directly in the visual.